 - Parceling or tramping where the ship is chartered on a trip basis once a specified cargo volume is available.

 B. Barge carriers

 In break bulk shipping, a barge carrier system consists of a mothership (mainly a propelled floating dock) that carries barges loaded with cargo over (long) deepsea distances.
 It services a very small market segment.

 C. Container ships

-Some types of break bulk cargoes are carried by cellular container ships, although this is an exception rather than a rule.
+Some types of break bulk cargo are carried by cellular container ships, although this is the exception rather than the rule.
 The type of break bulk cargo transported in container ships can roughly be divided into two parts: